verykenny/gravy-n-curds/README.md

 # Welcome to gravy-n-curds!

 gravy-n-curds is a web application that allows users to view poutine dish options and see what others thought about them.
 User can also check-in and rate poutine dishes so they can remember what they have tried and what they thought of it.
-This project is inspired by [Untapped](https://untappd.com/), a website where individuals can search for beer, check-in and leave reviews on beer they try and unlock acheivemtns by trying new and different beer styles.
+This project is inspired by [Untapped](https://untappd.com/), a website where individuals can search for beer, check-in and leave reviews on beer they try and unlock acheivements by trying new and different beer styles.
 #### Live link: [LINK](/)
 ***